lucaskbr/react-contraktor-test/README.md

 # Welcome to Contraktor CRUD Test :wave:

-> An CRUD build with react and others cool libs
+> An CRUD builded with react and other cool libs

 <p align="center">
   <img src="https://user-images.githubusercontent.com/39783638/68355863-6a5ec180-00ef-11ea-9931-bf5246f16a84.png">